mab2400/EncryptedMessenger/README.txt

 TODO: UPDATE THIS !!!!!!

 =====================================================================
-TEST 5: User has a username that is not one of the given usernames ==
+TEST 5: User enters a username that is not one of the given usernames
 =====================================================================

 Server side: ./test.sh